nullprogram.com/blog/2017/10/27/

 cl-lib and cl-flet

-package introduced in Emacs 24.3, replacing cl
+The cl-lib package introduced in Emacs 24.3, replacing cl, adds a

-, to all of these Common Lisp style functions.
+namespace prefix, cl-, to all of these Common Lisp style functions.

 In most cases this was the only change.
-One exception is cl-flet
+One exception is cl-flet,

 which has different semantics: It’s lexically scoped, just like in